emmanestallo/characterization_PyXyce/README.md

 # characterization_PyXyce
-Sandia Xyce and Python to characterize and plot cmos gm/id parameters
+Sandia Xyce and Python to characterize and plot CMOS $g_m/I_D$ parameters

 22nm PTM is found at https://ptm.asu.edu/